akka/akka/akka-docs-dev/rst/scala/stream-integrations.rst

 The numbers in parenthesis illustrates how many calls that are in progress at the same time.
-Here the downstream demand and thereby the number of concurrent calls are limited by the buffer size (4) of the :class:`ActorFlowMaterializerSettings`.
+Here the downstream demand and thereby the number of concurrent calls are limited by the buffer size (4) of the :class:`ActorMaterializerSettings`.

 Here is how we can use the same service with ``mapAsyncUnordered``: